 Define service level agreements

-This task describes how to define service level agreements (SLAs).
+This topic describes how to define service level agreements (SLAs).

 You can define SLAs in Controller or Analysis.
 The SLAs can measure scenario goals over time intervals, or over a whole scenario run.
 For details, see Service level agreements overview.